Capability 3 · Company System

 - Every team has a traffic light, so you know where the founder dives in next — and where to leave well alone.

 You've founded the cult, charted the path and named the next big milestone — now it's time to build the capability to actually get there.
-The design question is not "what does a proper org look like?"
+And the design question is not the one on the napkin.
+It's not "what does a proper org look like?"
 It's: what is the bottleneck for the company?
-You know where you need to go — the next funding round, the next milestone — so is the blocker your ability to build, your ability to sell, or your ability to operationally deliver what you promised?
-Structure around that answer, and keep asking it: today's bottleneck won't be next period's.
-And in the age of AI, be conservative with hiring — investors are looking for highly effective companies that operate at a level of efficiency they couldn't have five years ago.
+You know where you need to go — the next round, the next milestone — so is the blocker your ability to build, your ability to sell, or your ability to operationally deliver what you promised?
+Structure around that answer, and keep asking it, because today's bottleneck won't be next period's.
+The napkin org charts fail precisely because they answer the wrong question: they describe a company shape instead of removing a constraint.

 Scaling the product org: chapters & squads